andrewtbiehl/kramdown-syntax_tree_sitter/README.md

 standards, so it is strongly recommended that these tasks are first run locally against new changes before such changes are pushed.

+The 'Unreleased' section of the changelog should also be updated accordingly whenever significant changes are introduced.

 #### Release process

 1. Determine the new version number based on the changes being introduced.
 This project